Borová Lada: Etymology

-The original German name Ferchenhaid was derived from the words Föhre ('pine') and Heide ('wasteland').
-The Czech name is a translation of the German one.
+The initial German name Ferchenhaid was derived from the words Föhre ('pine') and Heide ('wasteland').
+The Czech name is a translation of the German name.

 Geography

 Borová Lada is located about 25 km west of Prachatice and 60 km west of České Budějovice, on the border with Germany.
 It lies in the Bohemian Forest and mostly in the Šumava National Park.
 The highest point is the mountain Světlá hora at 1123 m above sea level.
 The Teplá Vltava River flows through the municipality.
 The Volyňka River originates in the woods on the slope of the Světlá hora.
 The territory of Borová Lada is densely forested.
 There are moors in the northern part of the municipality.

 History

-Borová Lada was founded around 1750, It was founded on the initiative of the owner of this territory, Prince Adam Franz of Schwarzenberg.
-In 1855, the population comprised 230 people, and in 1930 384 people, most of them ethnic Germans.
-After World War II, they were expelled.
+Borová Lada was founded around 1750 on the initiative of the owner of this territory, Prince Adam Franz of Schwarzenberg.
+In 1855, the village had 230 inhabitants and most of them were ethnic Germans.
+After World War II, the German-speaking population was expelled.